Online Wildlife Photography Critique & Portfolio Review | Ronen Tivony

 These virtual consultations are conducted live via Zoom and are available to photographers worldwide.
 If you want honest, specific, experience-backed feedback instead of generic encouragement, this is where that happens.

-Social media feedback may feel encouraging, but it rarely explains what is holding your images back.
-A structured wildlife photography image review approaches your work with an editor’s eye.
-It gives you clear direction on how to reach publication- or contest-ready quality.
+A structured online wildlife photography critique approaches your work with an editor's eye and gives you clear direction on how to reach publication- or contest-ready quality.

 You will: